The Intricate Dance of Prompt Complexity, Quality, Diversity, and Consistency in T2I Models: Introduction

 Therefore, in this paper, we study the effect of prompt complexity on the different utility axes of synthetic image data.
 We start by conducting synthetic experiments over mixtures of Gaussians, conditioning the generation process on prompts of varying complexities.
-We show that generalization across prompt complexities is already hard in this toy synthetic setting, especially when attempting to generalize to more general prompts --\ie prompts that are shorter or less specific than the ones used for training.
-We then perform an in-depth analysis of how prompt complexity influences different utility axes of synthetic data from T2I models.
-To do so, we introduce an evaluation framework that constructs prompts with different complexities from widely used vision and vision-language datasets --\ie CC12M~\citep{datasetcc12m}, ImageNet-1k~\citep{imagenet}, and Densely Captioned Images (DCI)~\citep{dcidataset}.
+We show that generalization across prompt complexities is already hard in this toy synthetic setting, especially when attempting to generalize to more general prompts --\ie prompts that are shorter or less specific than the ones used for training. \xf{The results from the synthetic setting motivate} an in-depth evaluation of how prompt complexity influences different utility axes of synthetic data from T2I models.
+To do so, \xf{we propose a novel evaluation framework that constructs prompts with different complexities, enabling the evaluation from a prompt complexity perspecitve over a wide range of commonly used vision and vision-language datasets} --\ie CC12M~\citep{datasetcc12m}, ImageNet-1k~\citep{imagenet}, and Densely Captioned Images (DCI)~\citep{dcidataset}.
 We use the resulting prompts to condition the generation process of state-of-the-art T2I models --\ie LDMv1.5~\citep{ldmrombach}, LDM-XL~\citep{sdxl}, LDMv3.5M~\citep{sd35model}, LDMv3.5L~\citep{sd35model}, Flux-schnell~\citep{flux2024}, and Infinity~\citep{infinityautoregressive}--, and collect synthetic images with several inference-time intervention methods including CFG~\citep{cfg}, condition-annealing diffusion sampling (CADS)~\citep{cads}, interval guidance~\citep{intervalguide}, adapted projected guidance (APG)~\citep{apg}, and prompt expansion~\citep{promptexpansion}.
 Our analysis unlocks comparisons between the utility of real and synthetic data, which are beneficial to identify potential gaps between real and synthetic image distributions.
 To the best of our knowledge, \emph{we are the first to systematically evaluate the effect of prompt complexity on T2I generations}.\looseness-1